-The Parent is not a party to the Placing Agreement in respect of the Intermediaries Offer between the Issuer, Calamatta Cuschieri & Co Ltd. and the Global Arranger and does not intend to subscribe any Offer Shares.
+The Parent is not a party to the Bond Offer Agreement between the Issuer, the Global Arranger and the Agent nor is it a party to the Placing Agreement in respect of the Intermediaries Offer between the

+Issuer, Calamatta Cuschieri & Co Ltd. and the Global Arranger and does not intend to purchase any of the Bonds or subscribe to any Offer Shares that are the subject of the Intermediaries Offer.